Are homosexual animals a real thing? Across decades of research, the answer is a resounding … YES.

 According to Nathan Bailey, postdoctoral researcher in the Department of Biology at UC Riverside, male fruit flies may court other males because they lack a gene that enables them to discriminate between male and female flies.

 We know swans for being monogamous, romantic creatures.
-They pick a partner — usually of the same sex — and stick with them for years.
+They pick a partner — usually of the opposite sex — and stick with them for years.

 20% of swan couples are same-sex pairs that choose to start families together.